HunterCartier702/RHCSA-Home-Lab/README.md

 $ podman search --filter is-official=true alpine # use filters
 $ podman search --filter stars=5 alpine

-# when you run 'podman inspect' the Cmd is the coammnd the container runs by default
+# when you run 'podman inspect' the 'Cmd:' var is the command the container runs by default
 $ podman info | grep -A10 registries
 $ podman search registry.access.redhat.com/ubi # to search only RH registry for ubi images
 $ skopeo inspect docker://registry.access.redhat.com/ubi9 | less # show info on image before pulling it down